Metallurgical Engineer, R&D

 LOCATION: Milton Keynes

-COMMUTABLE LOCATIONS: Northampton, Buckingham, Bletchley, Newport Pagnell, Stony Stratford, Buckingham, Bedford, Leighton Buzzard, St. Neots, Ampthill, Wellingborough, Flitwick, Dunstable, Brackley,
+COMMUTABLE LOCATIONS: Northampton, Buckingham, Bletchley, Newport Pagnell, Buckingham, Bedford, St. Neots, Ampthill, Flitwick, Dunstable, Brackley,

 JOB DESCRIPTION: Metallurgical Engineer, Metallurgist, Materials Engineer - R&D, Metallurgy, Technical Ceramics, Aluminium, Refractories, Materials Technology, Materials Engineering

-As a Metallurgical Engineer, you will join a growing team that provides metallurgical services to global customers.
-Our team specialises in metal quality assessment with the capability to conduct plant process reviews, benchmark customer metal quality and to provide technical services along with material and customer product analysis.
+As a Metallurgical Engineer, you will join a growing team that provides metallurgical services to global internal and external customers.
+Our team specialises in metal quality assessment with the capability to conduct plant process reviews, benchmark customer metal quality and to provide technical services along with material and customer product analysis across our global customer base.

 The key function of the Metallurgical Engineer is to support our global technical sales teams by providing metallurgical analysis techniques across multiple support needs.
 In addition, the Metallurgical Engineer will provide support to internal R&D and manufacturing facilities.